WillEsc1/WildWillFood/README.md

 2. Opacity effects with CSS.

 # What needs to get added
-Work on sign up page to capture user information and send out thank you email.
+1. Work on sign up page to capture user information and send out thank you email.
+2. Work on navigation links.
+3. Make website mobile friendly.